 How Important is Where You Sit?

 Some say that there are no poor seats in the AStar.
 I tend to disagree, especially if your intent is photography.
 The two inside seats in the back simply would not work if your goal is to take photos.
 On the other hand, the two rear window seats are excellent for photography.
-We'll talk a bit more about this in our tips section at the end of this review.

-Our pilot was very careful to make sure that for most sites he did a 360 degree turn so that the same views were available to all.
+Our pilot was very careful to make sure that for most sites he did a 360-degree turn so that the same views were available to all.
 For example, I was seated next to the left rear window and even though we flew north along the Nā Pali Coast, Chris made enough turns that I was able to see the sea cliffs and coastline just as well as the person to my far right.

 Photography from am AStar offers some challenges.
 If photography is your primary goal, you might want to consider a tour in Jack's four-passenger Hughes 500 which is flown with the doors off.
-Here, however, are some tips for your helicopter tour and for taking photos from a helicopter.

 Our Ethics Policy